asyncjake/asyncjake.dev/README.md

-# vscode-portfolio / jak edition
+# NextJS Portfolio Site - VSCode Style!

-Forked and updated from the original masterpiece by [Nitin Ranganath (@itsnitinr)](https://github.com/itsnitinr/vscode-portfolio) (cheers for releasing this under MIT!)
+Forked and updated from the original masterpiece by [Nitin Ranganath (@itsnitinr)](https://github.com/itsnitinr/vscode-portfolio) - cheers for releasing this under MIT!

 Only two commands to know:
 - npm start: runs npm install, then a local hotreload next server